ryanbressler/CloudForest/README.md

 CloudForest
 ==============

-CloudForest implements fast, flexible ensembles of decision trees for machine learning in pure Go (golang to search engines).
+CloudForest implements fast, multithreaded, flexible ensembles of decision trees for machine learning in pure Go (golang to search engines).
 It allows for a number of related algorithms for classification, regression, feature selection and structure analysis on heterogeneous numerical / categorical data with missing values.
 These include: